dolthub/dolt/doc/js-tour.md

 # A Short Tour of Noms for JavaScript

-This is a short tour of how to use Noms from JavaScript.
+This is a short introduction to using Noms from JavaScript.
 It should only take a few minutes if you have some familiarity with JavaScript and Node.

 ## Requirements

-You'll need Node (v5.3+).
+You'll need Node (v5.11+).
 Go [install that](https://nodejs.org/en/), if you haven't already.

 ## Install Noms